 The Block SelectRAM+ structures may be initialized in VHDL for both simulation and synthesis for inclusion in the EDIF output file.
 The simulation of the VHDL code uses a generic to pass the initialization.
 Synopsys FPGA Compiler does not presently support generics.
-The initialization values instead attach as attributes to the RAM by a built-in Synopsys dc_script.
-The translate_off statement stops synthesis translation of the generic statements.
-The "VHDL Initialization Example" on page 10 illustrates a module that employs these techniques.
+The initialization values instead attach as attributes to the RAM by a built-in Synopsys dc\script.
+The translate\off statement stops synthesis translation of the generic statements.
+The VHDL Initialization Example, illustrates a module that employs these techniques.